awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-add-permissions-to-existing-profile.md

                "Action": [
                    "kms:Decrypt"
                ],
-               "Resource": "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE"
+               "Resource": "key-name"
            }
        ]
    }
    ```

-**About 'ssmmessages'**
-For information about `ssmmessages`, see [Reference: ec2messages, ssmmessages, and other API operations](systems-manager-setting-up-messageAPIs.md)\.

-**About 'kms:Decrypt'**
-In this policy, the `kms:Decrypt` permission turns on customer key encryption and decryption for session data\.
-If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace the example key above with the Amazon Resource Name \(ARN\) of the KMS key you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
+   For information about using a KMS key to encrypt session data, see [Turn on KMS key encryption of session data \(console\)](session-preferences-enable-encryption.md)\.

    If you won't use AWS KMS encryption for your session data, you can remove the following content from the policy\.